 I decided to make a very brief video demonstrating some basic methods used when building a page with the WordPress block editor.

-Some people find that block navigation shown above is a bit difficult to use, and they like to install the Block Navigation plugin to make things clearer.
+Some people like to install the Block Navigation plugin to make things clearer.

 The video shows me do the following: